Military Sexual Trauma

 - VA has programs that offer specialized MST treatment in a residential or inpatient setting.
 These programs are for Veterans who need more intense treatment and support.

 - Because some Veterans do not feel comfortable in mixed-gender treatment settings, some facilities have separate programs for men and women.
 All residential and inpatient MST programs have separate sleeping areas for men and women.

-- A list of VA and Vet Center facilities can be found online by using the VA Facility Locator or Vet Center Locator.
+- A list of VA and Vet Center facilities can be found online by using the VA Facility Locator.
 Veterans should feel free to ask to meet with a clinician of a particular gender if it would make them feel more comfortable.

 - Veterans can also call VA’s general information hotline at 1-800-827-1000.
 Information in Spanish is available in this brochure (PDF).

 Other Veterans Health Administration Responses to MST

 VA is implementing a variety of initiatives to support its mission to help with the recovery of Veterans who experienced MST.

 - Recognizing that many survivors of sexual trauma do not disclose their experiences unless asked directly, it is national VHA policy that all Veterans seen in VA health care are screened for experiences of MST.

 - This is an important way to make sure that Veterans are aware of VA’s MST-related services.